populse/soma-workflow/documents/memo_setup_unit_test.md

 PATH_TRANSLATION_FILES = example{/home/jl123456/swf_translation}
 ```

-And then you can run a unit test for example:
+And then you can run a unit test on local pc, for example:

 ```
 $ cd soma-workflow/python/soma_workflow/test/workflow_tests